midstem/calendar/README.md

 .today-button - styles the today button that gets a user to the current date

-.selected-day-button - styles the selected day button
+.current-day-button - styles the selected day button

 .dropdown-wrapper - styles the container that wraps dropdown